 Walmart generally expects all suppliers' plants to be certified to a Global Food Safety Initiative-benchmarked standard and we will ask you to provide evidence that your plant is certified.
-We also expect you to report any safety issues to us immediately.
-Finally, we may ask you to provide other evidence that you are managing particular food safety hazards effectively.
+We may ask you to provide other evidence that you are managing food safety hazards effectively, including our expectations regarding compliance with our minimum product microbiological and chemical requirements.
+Finally, we expect you to report any safety issues to us immediately.